 About Approval and Monitoring

-One of the statutory functions of Registration Boards is to approve education and training for the registration of professions.
+One of the statutory functions of the Registration Boards is to approve education and training for the registration of professions.
 This power is set out in Part V of the Health and Social Care Professionals Act 2005 (as amended).

 Approval and monitoring is the process by which the Board approve education and training programmes to ensure they meet the Board's criteria and graduates meet the standards of proficiency for the profession.

 Approval and monitoring consists of the following stages;